Cape Town, South Africa

 The Conference was opened by South Africa’s Minister of Science and Technology, Minister Pandor and the Director General of the EC Directorate-General: Research and Innovation, Mr Robert-Jan Smits.

-In her opening remarks, the Minister of Science and Technology reminded us that "This year’s event is special.
+In her opening remarks the Minister of Science and Technology reminded us that "This year’s event is special.
 It will be the first time the ICRI, which over the years has unarguably become the leading global forum for policy and strategy discussions on research infrastructures, will be hosted outside Europe.
 We are proud that this landmark event is hosted in Africa.
 Its appropriate recognition of our continent’s growing commitment to science and technology, and participation in global research and innovation partnerships".
 Minister Pandor went on to highlight that “research infrastructures are the lifeblood of successful systems of innovation and are key platforms that promote international collaboration in science & technology.
-Research infrastructures are also key regarding the societal dimension, and have an important role to play in addresses the challenges of poverty, inequality and unemployment.”
+Research infrastructures are also key in terms of the societal dimension, and have an important role to play in addresses the challenges of poverty, inequality and unemployment.”

 Director General, Robert-Jan Smits highlighted that "Research Infrastructures, be they regional or national, cannot ignore the international landscape in which they are called to operate and international collaboration has more and more become a necessity".
 He underlined that "Research Infra-structures wherever located are facing a number of common challenges: Ensuring Excellence of the science done and the services provided; Managing and Sharing data, reaching out to industry, contributing to the local environment, training the next generation of managers.
 This calls on exchange of good practices.
 The long-term sustainability of research infra-structures and more particularly their sustainable funding needs to be addressed in a global context and an action plan is currently being developed to address this important aspect.”